-Educational scope of the sub-sector was declared to be from EQF level 4 to 8.
-It also covers the reskilling and lifelong education for the workforce throughout the whole battery life cycle.
+Educational scope of the sub-sector was declared to be from EQF level 4 to 7.
+In this report we do not include pre-upper-secondary education (EQF 1-3) and PhD education (EQF 8).
+The report also covers the informal reskilling and lifelong education for the workforce throughout the whole battery life cycle.